What to do after you receive forbearance

 For non-federally backed loans

 Check with your lender and your loan servicer for the forbearance repayment options that they offer.
 You may be able to find information about forbearance programs by checking the websites of your lender and servicer for more detailed information.
+Be sure to inquire about what limitations, options, and fees may apply to repayment of your loan due to the fact that it is not federally-backed.

 For all loans